Cultural Innovation District

 The Cultural Innovation District (CID) is an exciting community development project to transform the space in a 19-block area — from Canal Street to St. Bernard Avenue — underneath the I-10 bridge.
 Built with green infrastructure, the CID will include a world-class market with arts, crafts, produce and seafood vendors, classrooms and exhibit space, interactive technology and education demonstrations and will be a site for youth programming, health, environmental and social services, community projects, workshops, and special events for the residents of the Claiborne Corridor.
 As a culture-based economic driver, the CID will support indigenous entrepreneurs and culture bearers in achieving their goals for equitable and sustainable community development.

-The Cultural Innovation District (CID) is seeking and identifying qualified retail and non-retail service providers to participate in the Tricentennial Marketplace (Phase I of the CID).
-The CID needs indigenous cultural producers, artists, entrepreneurs, professional and social service providers, and other vendors with business aptitude, a plan, and interest in using your vision and creative energy to transform an obstacle into an opportunity.
+The Cultural Innovation District (CID) is seeking and identifying qualified retail and non-retail service providers to participate in the Marketplace.
+We’re looking for indigenous cultural producers, artists, entrepreneurs, professional and social service providers, and other vendors with business aptitude, a plan, and interest in using your vision and creative energy to transform an obstacle into an opportunity.

 ABOUT THE CULTURAL INNOVATION DISTRICT